dongmouren0/dongmouren.github.io/teaching/112aut14/index.md

 1. (Tutorial) Practice Problem 2.5
 1. (Tutorial) Exercise 2.3

+#### HW 4
+1. Consider again the arithmetic on the set $\{0,1\}$ that we defined earlier ("even-odd arithmetic").
+    1. Is it possible to define an order on this set that satisfies the axioms O1, O2, O3, and O4?
+If yes, how many different possibilities are there?
+If not, you must prove that it is not possible.
+    1. Is it possible to define an order on this set that satisfies the axioms O1 and O2?
+If yes, how many different possibilities are there?
+If not, you must prove that it is not possible.

 ----
 ### Older announcements
 {% for post in site.categories.112aut14 offset: 3%}